-It’s difficult to think of negotiations with higher stakes than those surrounding nuclear nonproliferation.
-Often conducted amid international conflicts and public scrutiny, complicated by language and cultural barriers, and carried out under tight deadlines, talks aimed at ensuring that nuclear technology is used peacefully and that disarmament procedures are followed closely demand the highest level of negotiation and diplomatic skills.
+When thinking of negotiation in international relations, it’s difficult to think of any negotiation with higher stakes than those surrounding nuclear nonproliferation.
+Often conducted amid international conflict and public scrutiny, complicated by language and cultural barriers, and carried out under tight deadlines, talks aimed at ensuring that nuclear technology is used peacefully and that disarmament procedures are followed closely demand the highest level of diplomacy and negotiation skills.

-Speaking at the Program on Negotiation (PON) at Harvard Law School in February, Laura Rockwood, a former senior research fellow with the Project on Managing the Atom at Harvard’s Belfer Center for Science and International Affairs and now the executive director of the Vienna Center for Disarmament and Non-Proliferation, offered hard-won advice from her 28 years negotiating, interpreting, and implementing safeguards for the International Atomic Energy Agency (IAEA).
+Speaking at the Program on Negotiation (PON) at Harvard Law School in February 2015, Laura Rockwood, then the executive director of the Vienna Center for Disarmament and Non-Proliferation, offered hard-won advice on negotiation in international relations from her decades of negotiating, interpreting, and implementing safeguards for the International Atomic Energy Agency (IAEA).

 The IAEA is an independent intergovernmental organization founded in 1957 to (1) promote safe uses of nuclear energy, (2) help developing countries use nuclear techniques for environmental and medical applications (such as pest eradication and cancer treatment), and (3) institute safeguards to verify states’ compliance with legally binding obligations not to misuse nuclear material, equipment, or facilities for nuclear weapons.